agnescameron/teaching-site/_posts/2020-04-06-simulation-and-games.md

 readings: Keller Easterling's [*An internet of things*](http://worker01.e-flux.com/pdf/article_8946204.pdf), Nicky Case's [*how to simulate the universe in 134 easy steps*](https://blog.ncase.me/how-to-simulate-the-universe-in-134-easy-steps/) and Ava Kofman's [*les simerables*](https://jacobinmag.com/2014/10/les-simerables/).
 ---

+### final project
+Create a simulated environment or system that exists on the web.
+This environment might be a model of a real place, or contain a new kind of creature.
+It could be a game, or maybe it simply plays itself.
+Perhaps it is used to explore a system that you're interested in, or critique one that you disagree with.
+The requirements for this piece are that it:
+* is in some way interactive, modifiable or explorable
+* should change over time

 **why simulate?**
   [explorable explanations](http://worrydream.com/ExplorableExplanations/#explorableExample) [website](https://explorabl.es)